 Anyone who is looking to permanently settle here will quite possibly want to consider looking into buying a house in Germany.
 Even though Germany has a strong renting culture and the law is strongly in favour of the tenant, there are many advantages to make you consider purchasing your own flat or house.

-Germany has historically not had a “boom and bust” property market and thus can be seen as a relatively low-risk investment.
+- Germany has historically not had a “boom and bust” property market – therefore it’s a relatively low-risk investment.

 Buying a House in Germany: A Quick Guide to how German Mortgages Work

 The article is aimed at expats looking to buy a house in Germany (or apartment) as their primary residence.